 - Improved Growth: Gaining weight while growing in height is essential to good health.
-Having enough calories and protein support lung tissue and the heart muscle. - Better Breathing: Growth in length helps with breathing, providing more room for the chest to expand.
-This is important because breathing problems are the leading cause of illness for children with SMA. - Preventing Illness: Adequate nutrition helps to prevent and fight colds and viruses that could turn into a potentially threatening lower respiratory infection in the lungs (pneumonia). - Improved Motor Function: Too much weight or too little weight can cause people with SMA to decline in both strength and ability to move.
+Consuming enough calories and protein will support lung tissue and the heart muscle. - Better Breathing: Growth in length helps with breathing, providing more room for the chest to expand.
+This is important because challenges with breathing are the leading cause of illness for children with SMA. - Preventing Illness: Adequate nutrition helps to prevent and fight colds and viruses that could turn into a potentially threatening lower respiratory infection in the lungs (pneumonia). - Improved Motor Function: Too much weight or too little weight can cause people with SMA to decline in both strength and ability to move.

 Most patients with SMA experience various gastrointestinal and nutrition-related complications that make nutrition management a critical component of care.
-For instance, most patients with SMA, particularly those with type I and II, have low body weight relative to length and experience difficulty with feeding, chewing and/or swallowing.
-Most patients with SMA type I experience dysphagia or the inability to swallow that may often lead to choking issues or aspiration pneumonia (Wang, 2007, Kolb and Kissel, 2015, Martinez et al., 2018, Mercuri et al., 2018).
-Additionally, problems with constipation, reduced gastrointestinal motility, gastroesophageal reflux (GERD), malnutrition and low or high blood sugar have been reported.
-Swallowing studies are typically performed in SMA type I and II to evaluate swallow function.
+For instance, most patients with SMA, particularly those with type 1 and 2, have low body weight relative to length, and experience difficulty with feeding, chewing and/or swallowing.
+Most patients with SMA type 1 experience dysphagia or the inability to swallow that may lead to choking issues or aspiration pneumonia (Wang, 2007, Kolb and Kissel, 2015, Martinez et al., 2018, Mercuri et al., 2018).
+Swallowing studies are typically performed in SMA type 1 and 2 to evaluate swallow function.
+Additionally, constipation, reduced gastrointestinal motility, gastroesophageal reflux (GERD), malnutrition and low or high blood sugar have been reported.